exploreforce/whatsappBot/documentation.md

 The `app` directory contains the application's routes.

 *   `layout.tsx`: The root layout for the application.
 It includes the main HTML structure and the `Inter` font.
 *   `page.tsx`: The main dashboard page.
-It displays an overview of the application and provides links to the other pages.
+It displays an overview of the application and provides links to the other pages, including a new link to the mobile-optimized view.
 *   `calendar/page.tsx`: The calendar page.
 It displays the calendar, including the overview and the appointment view.
 *   `config/page.tsx`: The bot configuration page.
 It displays the form for updating the bot's configuration.
+*   `mobile/page.tsx`: The mobile-optimized main page, possibly an alternative entry point for smaller screens or specific mobile functionalities.
 *   `test-chat/page.tsx`: The test chat page.
 It displays the chat interface for testing the chatbot.

 ##### `components`